lmplayground/AndroidHomeWork/README.md

 - show a progress bar in the activity when downloading, and some success/fail indication
 - should keep download active even when activity is in the background or finished
 - should show updated status if user returns to activity
+- if file has fully downloaded to the device, show a button to open the file
 - should not crash